junwei890/university-marketplace-chatbot-assessment/PROCESS_LOG.md

 # Process log
 This is where most of my thinking process happens **before** even writing a single line in the assessed documents.
 I'll be tackling assessment components in the order in which they appear in the assessment document.
+This document is not meant to be neat, I think.

 ## Prompt design and engineering